 Why ERP systems are not suitable for small manufactures:

-- ERP will not work well if it doesn’t get lots of (even sometimes obvious) information.
+- It will not work well if it doesn’t get lots of (even sometimes obvious) information.
 Hence you will have to spend long hours adjusting this system to your needs;

 - You have to run everything perfectly, or your stocks will show such great discrepancies that you will need to prepare separate documentation;

-- ERP-s usually don’t have a production extended module, so you need to buy an external MES module or the one recommended by the software producer;
+- They usually don’t have a production extended module, so you need to buy an external module to measure production efficiency or rely on a manufacturing solution recommended by the software producer;

 - Be prepared for high cost at the start, and multiply the offer you got by two.